ADGEfficiency/adgefficiency.github.io/_posts/2019-02-11-energy-py-linear-forecast-quality.md

 date: 2019-02-11
 categories:
 - Energy
-excerpt: Using the energy-py-linear Battery model to measure the cost of using a forecast.
+excerpt: Using energy-py-linear to measure the economic value of using a forecast.

 ---